Skip to main content

 The Summer 2024 Summit for the Oregon cohort is scheduled for Tuesday, August 13 (8:30 a.m. to 4:30 p.m.), Wednesday, August 14 (8:30 a.m. to 4:30 p.m.), and Thursday, August 15 (8:30 a.m. to 12:30 p.m.).

-Tentatively, the Summer 2024 Summit will be held in or near Bend, OR.
-We will update this webpage with final details when they are available.
+Tentatively, the Summer 2024 Summit will be held at Central Oregon Community College in Bend, OR.

 Participation in the Summer Summit includes all materials, as well as breakfast and lunch each day.
 Additionally, for educators who support students attending state-funded outdoor school, funds are available for ground transportation (including personal vehicle mileage reimbursement) and housing while attending the Summer Summit.